 Here are 13 features all successful restaurant websites must have.

-When you are designing a website for your business, you have to consider why people may be visiting your website in the first place.
-When it comes to websites for restaurants, one of the most common reasons someone may visit your site is to check your location, hours or phone number to ask a question or make a reservation.
+How do you start designing a website for your business?
+You have to consider why people may be visiting your website in the first place.
+One of the most common reasons someone may visit your site is to check your location.
+Look at your hours or to find your phone number to ask a question.
+Also to make a reservation.
 In addition to a contact page, your restaurant’s address, phone number and hours should be visible on all pages.
 This makes it simple for website visitors to become real visitors to your restaurant.
 You can even link your address to Google Maps so directions are just a click away no matter where your visitors are located.
 Likewise, a clickable phone number that can be auto-dialed for mobile visitors is also a great idea.

 Aside from figuring out the location or phone number, one of the most common reasons for someone to visit your restaurant’s website is to check out the menu.
 A responsive online menu is crucial.
 Do not just upload a photo of your actual menu because: